2009 American Platinum Eagle

-The lack of bullion coins is a disappointment for precious metals investors and collectors.
-The American Platinum Eagle had been minted continuously since 1997 in one ounce, one-half ounce, one-quarter ounce, and one-tenth ounce size bullion coins.
-Although sales never approached the levels of the more popular Gold and Silver Eagle bullion coins, they provided one of few available platinum bullion coin offerings in the world.
+The cancellation of the bullion Platinum Eagles was a disappointment for many precious metals investors and collectors.
+The coins had been minted continuously since 1997 in one ounce, one-half ounce, one-quarter ounce, and one-tenth ounce sizes.
+Although sales never approached the levels of the more popular Gold and Silver Eagles, the coins represented one of the few available platinum bullion coin offerings in the world.
+The void was eventually filled when the Royal Canadian Mint relaunched their Platinum Maple Leaf coins during the same year and the Perth Mint launched Platinum Platypus coins in the following year.

 Designers: John Mercanti (obverse), Susan Gamble (reverse)